DevMajed/Rolodex-using-STL-algorithms/README.md

 # Rolodex

-The point of this project is to build an information manager similar to a rolodex, based on STL libarary in C++. \
+The point of this project is to build an information manager similar to a Rolodex, based on STL library in C++. \
 see http://en.wikipedia.org/wiki/Rolodex).

 A physical rolodex is made up of cards arranged in alphabetical order by [Last Name, First Name].
 Each card contains some information, usually name, address, phone number and type of business (why the person is in the rolodex).
 The physical mechanism of using a rolodex is turning the group of cards and flipping through them.
 When the last card is read, the rolodex is then at the start of the list since a rolodex is built on a circular track.